Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 *  Query language- Thanos uses PromQL just like Prometheus.
 VictoriaMetrics uses metricsQl which is baskwards compatible with PromQL.
 * High Avaliability and Reliability: Thanos relies on  object storage for long term data and has replication features in other components; this provides high availability.
 VictoriaMetrics has a cluster version and stores its data on local storage which provides high availability and redundancy.
 * Downsampling & retention: Both Thanos & VM has downsampling and customizable retention policies, the specifics of each may vary.
-* Integration: Thanos integrates closely with Prometheus and can integrate with Grafana.
-VictoriaMetrics is compatible with Prometheus, can be used as a replacement for TSDB and can integrate with Grafana, Thanos or Cortex.
+* Integration: Thanos integrates closely with Prometheus and can integrate with Grafana.VictoriaMetrics implements MetricsQL - query language inspired by PromQL.
+MetricsQL is backwards-compatible with PromQL, so Grafana dashboards backed by Prometheus data source should work the same after switching from Prometheus to VictoriaMetrics.
 * Performance: Both Thanos and VictoriaMetrics handle large workloads seamlessly.
 Some prefer Thanos since it has a modular architecture that can be customized for specific setups.
 Some prefer VictoriaMetrics and believe that it's faster, more resource-effecient and uses CPU and disk space better.

 Sources: